 Are they nurturing me with contextual content marketing?

 Are they showing me relevant offers to my buying stage – not trying to sell me something when I’m not ready?

 Are they listening and responding?The smart buyer has an opinion about your customer experience long before they're a customer.
 Click To Tweet

-The 2017 BMR shows Best-in-Class B2B firms understand their buyers.
+The 2018 B2B Report shows Best-in-Class B2B firms understand their buyers.
 They develop buyer personas, map the customer journey and map content that supports that journey.

 With all eyes on CX, taking these steps can help transform a B2B business into a customer-centric one with customer experience at the core.